 Methods to Calculate the LCM

-There are several methods to calculate the LCM of two or more numbers.
-The most common methods include listing multiples, prime factorization, and using the GCD.
-Each method has its advantages and is suitable for different types of numbers.
+Several methods exist — each with its own place.
+Day to day, the most common methods include listing multiples, prime factorization, and using the GCD.
+Each method has its advantages and is suitable for different types of numbers Worth keeping that in mind..

 Understanding these methods and their applications is crucial for effectively calculating the LCM in various contexts.